kamilajozwik/face_similarity_paper_2022/README.md

 ```
 # run code below
 ```
-be within face_similarity_paper_2022 folder in MATLAB (tested in MATLAB_R2021a but code shoudl work in earlier versions as well)
+be within face_similarity_paper_2022 folder in MATLAB (tested in MATLAB_R2021a but code should work in earlier versions as well)
 ```
 # to extract data
 ```